UCI-GDIM32-W25/in-class-activities-the-elig/README.md

 ### Activity 5
 I worked the dialogue system, both the logic and the UI.
 This included reworking how the dialogue trigger worked, so that different NPCs can have different dialogue starting nodes.
 I would link a commit I made, but all I did in class was make a mess of _everything_ so that now dialogue doesn't work at all anymore, so I don't want to make any commits.
 I did stay in class until about 7:20 (had to leave for a club), and I chatted with Professor Reid about the dialogue problem during that time.

+## Week 10
+### Activity 1
+Eli, Geo, Jasmine -- we're all here :)

+### Activity 2
+- fun game :D
+- looks and sounds cool (music gives Squid Games, apparently)
+- some bugs: sister exists in both scenes, neighbor can be doubled, only one inventory slot, key/cup respawn

+### Activity 3
+As of today, I would say we are about 70% done, since almost all of our general game logic is implemented without bugs, and the bugs shouldn't be too difficult to fix.
+That leaves putting specific items into the scene, writing dialogue, and any individual item logic that isn't covered in the general game logic.
+I'd say we're in a good place, and the scope is fairly reasonable.

+### Activity 4
+The dialogue now works in both scenes, with both NPCs (and should work with any other NPCs we add).
+I also added some dialogue lines.
+[Commit](https://github.com/the-elig/GDIM32-Final/commit/e2cc9ae4795281e021b054f93dc9d7738085aa48)